 The Stench of Sanity – is written from the

+perspective of that woman.
 There is something rotten – inside of/ You, in your flesh, the stench of/ Sanity.
 It breathes in your / Eyes, this thing…/ This thing that sleeps with you/ Night after night, like / An ageing wanton woman,/ Spent, but not quite spent.
+The poems in Black Wind are deeply

 personal.
 “I was worried that the often